Warning of higher grocery prices, Washington AG sues to stop Kroger-Albertsons merger

 The mega-deal, worth $24.6 billion, promised to shake up competition in the food aisles.
 Kroger, the biggest supermarket operator with 2,719 locations, owns Ralphs, Harris Teeter, Fred Meyer, King Soopers and other chains.
 Albertsons is the second-biggest chain, with 2,272 stores, and owns Safeway and Vons.
 Together they employ about 720,000 people.

 Yet Kroger and Albertsons say they must unite to stand a chance against nontraditional rivals, including Amazon, Costco and especially Walmart.
 The grocers say the latter two companies sell more groceries than Kroger and Albertsons combined.
-And they emphasize that they offer union jobs, in contrast to the rivals.
+And they emphasize that they offer union jobs, in contrast to some of their rivals.
 They had hoped to close the deal in August.

 The lawsuit, filed in Washington state court, may throw a wrench in those plans.
-Attorney General Bob Ferguson argues that, because the two chains own more than half of all supermarkets in his state, their proposed union will eliminate a rivalry that helps keep food prices low.
+Attorney General Bob Ferguson argues that, because the two chains own more than half of all supermarkets in his state, their proposed union will eliminate a rivalry that helps keep food prices in check.

 "Shoppers will have fewer choices and less competition, and, without a competitive marketplace, they will pay higher prices at the grocery store," Ferguson said in a statement.